 Recent graduates have attended the University of Alabama, UAB, Auburn University, Gadsden State Community College, Central Alabama Community College, Southern Union Community College and others.

-In the past 5 years, the school has entered into partnership with First Presbyterian Church and moved from the campus of the Presbyterian Home to its current location at 130 North Street East, Suite C, Talladega, AL 35160.
+The school entered into partnership with First Presbyterian Church and moved from the campus of the Presbyterian Home to its current location at 130 North Street East, Suite C, Talladega, AL 35160.
 The building connects to the historic First Presbyterian Church on North Street but with separate, secure entrances for the school.
 The newly-renovated building has been created with the needs and expectations of today’s modern students in mind.
 Dynamic classrooms are designed to provide students with the settings to work in collaborative groups and at individual work stations capable of accommodating their learning style.